In addition to all this Trump stuff, it appears like the bottom is falling out of the Hillary Clinton campaign.

 But we just don't have that.

-We you know we don't.
+You know we don't.

-And here comes Trump doing the exact opposite, and I think it's one of the many things that makes uh people nervous about him.
+And I think it's one of the many things that makes people nervous about him.

-But if all it is talk and published words, if there's no action behind it, if there's no uh concomitant or concomitant desire to spread it, to try to influence people to believe it and so forth, rather than just get yourself on record with it, then half the job is not done.
+But if all it is is talk and published words, if there's no action behind it, if there's no concomitant or concomitant desire to spread it, to try to influence people to believe it and so forth, rather than just get yourself on record with it, then half the job is not done.

 All of this is to explain, of course, why Trump is succeeding.

-It's not it really isn't that hard.
+It's not, it really isn't that hard.

-Anyway, I got another time out here.
+Anyway, I got another time out there.

 There's not enough time here to get started.